-Quantifying the Lasting Harm to the U.S. Economy from the Financial Crisis, NBER Working Paper 20183, May 2014, NBER Macro Annual 2014, forthcoming. – Data Appendix – Coverage in The Economist
+Quantifying the Lasting Harm to the U.S. Economy from the Financial Crisis, NBER Macroeconomics Annual, 2014, 29(1), pp. 71-128. – Data Appendix – Coverage in The Economist

 What the Cyclical Response of Advertising Reveals about Markups and other Macroeconomic Wedges, April 2014 (replaces NBER Working Paper 18370). – Data and Calculations –

 The Routes into and out of the Zero Lower Bound, Proceedings - Economic Policy Symposium - Jackson Hole, Federal Reserve Bank of Kansas City, 2013.

 Fiscal Stability of High-Debt Nations under Volatile Economic Conditions, German Economic Review 2013.